caojohnny/liftoff/README.md

 livestream and attempts to model the dynamic forces acting on the rocket.
 The current iteration uses data from the JCSAT-18/KACIFIC1 mission.
 The results are plotted using MathGL's FLTK library as the model is updated.
+This then uses the processed data in a new model that attempts to replicate the rocket to validate the model and extract other data such as thrust and other controls.

 # Demo